EthereumCommonwealth/Auditing/README.md

 2. After the auditor has received the objective of his work, he **must** comment the time that, in his opinion, will be required to verify this smart-contract.

 3. The auditor **must** create a **secret** gist (audit report template) and send it to the auditing manager by email.
 WARNING: the auditor must never reveal the gist url.
-It will be revealed by auditing manager at the end of auditing process.
+It will be revealed by auditing manager at the end of the auditing process.
+The secret gist should be named as follows: `NETWORK_contract_name_report.md`

+Example: `ETH_the_dao_report.md`

 4. The auditor **must** check the contract code, perform necessary testing and describe findings at the secret gist (audit report).